JROChub/power_house/docs/book_of_power.md

 79. Keep message logs that reference the field used for each transcript.
 80. The manual does not repeat this chapter; this is your single warning.
 81. Field arithmetic is the base layer; nothing above it is negotiable.
-82. If asked “why not floats,” respond “because floats mutate logs and ruin consensus.”
+82. If asked "why not floats," respond "because floats mutate logs and ruin consensus."
 83. Power-house deliberately uses integer arithmetic to keep transcripts identical across machines.
 84. There is no tolerance window; errors are binary: correct or fraudulent.
 85. Expect your ledger to throw errors the moment you deviate from deterministic field behavior.